srobo/website/_events/sr2019/competition.md

 ## More Details

-To come in the following weeks.
+To come in the weeks following the date announcement.

 [soton-directions]: {{ site.baseurl }}/resources/sr2019/southampton-techday-directions-highfield.pdf
 [soton-campus-directions]: http://www.southampton.ac.uk/about/visit/getting-to-our-campuses.page